-This policy meets the requirements of the GDPR and the expected provisions of the DPA 2018.
-It is based on guidance published by the Information Commissioner's Office (ICO) on the GDPR and the ICO's code of practice for subject access requests.
+This policy meets the requirements of the UK GDPR and the provisions of the DPA 2018.
+It is based on guidance published by the Information Commissioner's Office (ICO) on the UK GDPR and the management of subject access requests.
+It also reflects the ICO's guidance on the use of surveillance cameras and personal information.
 In addition, this policy complies with regulation 5 of the Education (Pupil Information) (England) Regulations 2005, which gives parents the right of access to their child's educational record.